lion5/workshop-spring-boot/microservices.md

 ```
 We are using the bash-path property defined earlier to be as generic as possible.
 By now, we have microservices exposing some management information about their properties, beans, health etc., but we only can use them via curling the endpoint.
-Thanks to codecentric AG (https://www.codecentric.de/) for their implementation of a user friendly web frontend, where you can investigate your actuator endpoints exposed by your microservices.
+Thanks to codecentric AG (https://www.codecentric.de/) for their implementation of a webUser friendly web frontend, where you can investigate your actuator endpoints exposed by your microservices.

 <a id="admin-server"></a>
 ## Monitoring - leveled up - Spring Boot Admin Server